Der Kuhreigen

 Der Kuhreigen (/de/; "The Cow Round") is an opera or musical play in three acts by the Austrian composer Wilhelm Kienzl.
 The libretto, by Richard Batka, is after Rudolf Hans Bartsch's novel Die kleine Blanchefleur.
-It was first performed at the Volksoper in Vienna on 23 November 1911.
+It was first performed at the Vienna Volksoper on 23 November 1911.
+The work has also been performed in a French-language translation under the title Le Ranz des Vaches; including its staging by the Chicago Grand Opera Company in 1913 with Martha Winternitz-Dorda as Blanchefleur and Charles Dalmorès as Primus Thaller.
+The Chicago company performed this work on tour to the Metropolitan Opera House in New York in February of that year but with a cast change of Helen Stanley as Blachefleur.